Offline Dating May Just Be the Hottest New Dating Trend

 Meet the company trying to help us re-learn what we all knew how to do years ago.

 There's been a lot of talk recently about how millennials have a serious dating problem.
 And when it comes to the root of the current dating desert—which includes decreased marriage rates and very little sex—people tend to point fingers toward social media and, in particular, dating apps.
 Many single folks have found themselves yearning for the courtship practices before smartphones and Tinder.
 And now, a new company is doing just that.
-Perchance is taking dating offline again and back to the basics of human connection.
+Here/Now (previously known as Perchance) is taking dating offline again and back to the basics of human connection.

 Breitenwischer feels like apps have "dehumanized the process of dating," reducing everyone to a photo and a job title when "we are all complex, multifaceted human beings."
 On top of that, there's no accounting for chemistry online, seeing as a brief bio and a series of photos can't yield the same sparks that an in-person connection can.
 And, to echo the complaints of baby boomers, the apps have made us lose some pretty valuable social skills.